chooper/charleshooper.net/source/_posts/2019-10-04-what-the-hell-same-operand-comparisons-on-intel-architecture.markdown

 ---
-title: "What the hell: Same-operand comparisons on Intel architecture"
+title: "What the hell?
+Same-operand comparisons on Intel architecture"
 permalink: /blog/same-operand-comparisons-on-intel-architecture/
 layout: post
 date: 2019-10-04 21:37